-Regarding the selection of socioeconomic forecasts to meet latest planning assumptions requirements specified in the federal conformity rule, 40 CFR 93.110(b), which follows federal Clean Air Act (CAA) requirements at 176(c)(1), specifies that: "Assumptions must be derived from the estimates of current and future population, employment, travel, and congestion most recently developed by the MPO or other agency authorized to make such estimates and approved by the MPO..."

-Two options for socioeconomic forecasts were identified for this conformity analysis:
+Requirements for the use of latest planning assumptions requirements are specified in the federal conformity rule at 40 CFR 93.110(b): "Assumptions must be derived from the estimates of current and future population, employment, travel, and congestion most recently developed by the MPO or other agency authorized to make such estimates and approved by the MPO..."
+For this conformity analysis, the socioeconomic forecasts for 2030 as used in previous conformity analyses for the 2030 LRTP were recommended.
+A summary tabulation of the 2030 (and associated interim year) forecasts was presented for reference as follows: